-While we are all hunkered down, we are sure you're asking yourself, "what is there to do in Athens while we are social distancing?"
-Well, we've pulled together some self-guided tours of Athens.
-This is a great time to learn more about the city you love.
+Looking for a fun, interactive way to explore Athens?
+Well, we've pulled together some topical self-guided tours.
+It's always a great time to learn more about the city you love.
 You can hear the history and backstory of places like the 40 Watt Club and the Morton Theatre, plus learn about the history of Downtown Athens when you download one of the self-guided tour brochures from the Athens Welcome Center.

 We're highlighting just a few examples of self-guided tour brochures and hope this inspires you to take your family out to explore some sites and stories of Athens.
 We guarantee you'll enjoy yourselves and learn a few things along the way!

 African American Heritage Tour of Athens

 African American heritage runs deep in Athens.
 Did you know?
 Athens is where the first African American female dentist established her practice.
 You'll also learn about one of the few vaudeville theatres to be built, owned and operated by an African American.
 The African American History Driving Tour takes you by these sites, as well as other spots in Athens that are full of African American history and stories such as Weaver D's, Chestnut Grove School, the Holmes-Hunter Building on UGA's North Campus, and more.